lukka/run-vcpkg/README.md

  - a specific version of vcpkg is identified by the commit id of the used vcpkg repository;
  - it not possible to choose which version of a port to install, instead it is the used version of vcpkg that establishes which version (just one) of a port is available;

- To sum up, you need to _pin_ the specific version of vcpkg you want to use to keep a consistent development experience between local and remote build environments.
-This is accomplished by **using vcpkg as submodule of your Git repository**; this way the version of vcpkg used is implied by the commit id specified by the submodule for vcpkg.
+ To sum up, **you need to pin the specific version of vcpkg you want to use to keep a consistent development experience between local and remote build environments.** This is accomplished by **using vcpkg as submodule of your Git repository**; this way the version of vcpkg used is implied by the commit id specified by the submodule for vcpkg.

 ### Use vcpkg's response file as an argument

-vcpkg accepts a response file that contains the arguments, suitable to store the list of ports to be installed.
-It is useful to store this file under source control, this helps to run vcpkg the same exact way locally and remotely on the build servers.
-For example if you want to run:
+vcpkg accepts a response file that contains the arguments, suitable to store the list of ports to be installed. **It is useful to store the response file under source control, this helps to run vcpkg the same exact way locally and remotely on the build servers.** For example if you want to run:

  > vcpkg install boost zlib:x64 libmodbus --triplet x64